Gypsy (Fleetwood Mac song): Reception

 Billboard described it as an "archetypal Stevie Nicks performance" and commented on the "lacy backing vocals and Lindsey Buckingham's chiming guitar lines."
+Cashbox commended the musicianship on the song, saying that the band played "with a lovely eloquence that no session folk could touch, especially the great Mick Fleetwood-John MeVie rhythm section.
+The publication also thought that "Gypsy" would have also worked well on one of Nicks' solo albums.
+Record Mirror felt that Nicks' vocals had the "same effect on the ears as a tungsten tipped masonry bit" and predicted that the song would be commercially successful.

+Mike Mettler of Sound & Vision labelled "Gypsy" as one of Nicks' best songs, saying that it was replete with "aural gems" such as the "full wash of wordless harmonies all throughout, Buckingham’s dual reads on 'lightning strikes / maybe once, maybe twice' ahead of his understated guitar solo, and Nicks extended 'ooooohs' in the back half."
+The Guardian and Paste ranked the song number nine and number seven, respectively, on their lists of the 30 greatest Fleetwood Mac songs.

 Music video

 The video for the song, directed by Russell Mulcahy, was the highest-budget music video ever produced at the time.
 The video locations included a highly detailed portrayal of a forest and required many costumes and dancers.
 It was the very first "World Premiere Video" on MTV in 1982.

 Interpersonal strife amongst the band members complicated the shoot, much as they had with the earlier video for "Hold Me".
 When he was pairing them during blocking, Mulcahy recalls, "people were pulling me aside saying, 'No, no. Those two were fucking and then they split up and now he's sleeping with her.'
 I got very confused, who was sleeping with whom."

 Nicks especially remembers the experience as unpleasant.
 Two weeks before the shoot, she had gone into drug rehabilitation to try to overcome her cocaine addiction.
 However, the video shoot could not be rescheduled, and she had to take a break for it.
 Near the end of the first of three days of the shoot, Nicks was exhausted and said she needed cocaine.
 A small bottle was discreetly given to her, though it was thrown out before she could use any.
 Nicks later said, "I think we would probably have gone on to make many more great videos like 'Gypsy' had we not been so into drugs."

 The aforementioned issues Nicks was having were further strained by having to work closely with her former boyfriend Lindsey Buckingham.
 "We weren't getting along well then.
 I didn't want to be anywhere near him; I certainly didn't want to be in his arms," Nicks said of the scene where the two are dancing.
 "If you watch the video, you'll see I wasn't happy.
 And he wasn't a very good dancer."
+In 1983, the music video received an award of Special Merit during the American Video Awards.